Dynamical perturbations of black-hole punctures: effects of slicing conditions: Dynamical slices: perturbative treatments

 where $K' = dK / dR$.
 As expected, evaluating $K(R_0)$ from (\ref{K3}) yields the values listed in Table \ref{tab:static}, where we also list the values of $K'(R_0)$ for the different slicing conditions.
 We now insert (\ref{dn_alpha}) and (\ref{K4}) into the Bona-Mass\'o condition (\ref{bona_masso}) and obtain

 where we have not yet evaluated the term $\alpha^2 f(\alpha)$.
-Remarkably, we have obtained an {\em ordinary} differential equation for $\rho$ at the puncture.
-As we will explore in the next two subsections, even the qualitative behavior of solutions to this equation depends on the choice of $f(\alpha)$ and hence $K(R_0)$, because it determines whether (\ref{bona_masso2}) acts as a first- or a second-order equation.
+Remarkably, all spatial derivatives of $\rho$ other than those contained in the operators $\partial_n$ on the left-hand side disappear in the limit $h_0' \rightarrow \infty$, resulting in an {\em ordinary} differential equation for $\rho$ at the puncture.
+As we will explore in the next two subsections, even the qualitative behavior of solutions to this equation depends on the choice of $f(\alpha)$ and hence $K(R_0)$, because it determines whether (\ref{bona_masso2}) acts as a first- or second-order equation.